Code of Practice relating to Display of Fees in Private Practices

-Dentists with websites must display fees in a format similar to that shown below.
+Dentists with websites must display fees in a format similar to that shown in the sample notice.

-4) For all other treatments dentists should provide an estimate of the cost of that treatment and obtain patient agreement and consent before treatment commences.
-If, in the course of treatment, the estimate has to be revised a full explanation should be given at the first opportunity.
-In the event of complex and/or costly procedures a written treatment plan and estimate of cost should be furnished to the patient.
+For all other treatments dentists should provide an estimate of the cost of that treatment and obtain patient agreement and consent before treatment commences.
+If in the course of treatment the estimate has to be revised, a full explanation should be given at the first opportunity.
+In the event of complex and/or costly procedures, a written treatment plan and estimate of cost should be provided to the patient.